80a Southampton Row

 I adhere to the Ethical Framework for Good Practice in Counselling and Psychotherapy with both HCPC and BPS.

 Areas of counselling I deal with

 - Chronic fatigue syndrome/ME

 - Eating disorders

 - Personality disorders

-Cost of assessment and psychological therapy is according to a sliding scale between £85 and £130 enabling service to clients from a wide range of socio-economic backgrounds.
+Cost of assessment and psychological therapy is according to a sliding scale between £90 and £150 enabling service to clients from a wide range of socio-economic backgrounds.
 The fee range is also related to a type of therapy and specialism offered.